jdevillet/ROADMAP/23_Weather_Web_App/README.md

 # Description

-Build a weather app that displays the current weather details based on the location entered by the user.
+Build a weather app that displays the current weather details based on the location entered by the user